ReyM84/marquez-tutoring/README.md

 #### <i class="devicon-mongodb-plain-wordmark colored"></i> Mongo DB
 #### <i class="devicon-google-plain colored"></i> Google Oauth
 *****

+#Why Marquez Tutoring

+I chose to do a tutoring website for my mother's tutoring business.
+She has been a great motivator throughout this course and I felt like doing something for her.
+******

 #Getting Started

 Tutors will be able to sign up with their own Google Accounts.
 They will be able to add a student contact form.